Clerical marriage: Eastern Churches

-The Catholic Church
+Roman Catholic Church

 Like the Eastern Churches, the Catholic Church does not allow clerical marriage, although many of the Eastern Catholic Churches do allow the ordination of married men as priests.

 Within the Catholic Church, the Latin Church generally follows the discipline of clerical celibacy, which means that, as a rule, only unmarried or widowed men are accepted as candidates for ordination.
 An exception to this practice arises in the case of married non-Catholic clergymen who become Catholic and seek to serve as priests.
 The Holy See may grant dispensations from the usual rule of celibacy to allow such men to be ordained.
 For example, some married former Anglican priests and Lutheran ministers have been ordained to the priesthood after being received into the Church.
 The establishment of personal ordinariates for former Anglicans beginning in 2011 has added to such requests.

 As in the Orthodox Churches, some Catholic priests receive dispensation from the obligation of celibacy through laicization, which may occur either at the request of the priest or as a punishment for a grave offense.
 Any subsequent marriage undertaken by the laicized former priest is thus considered to be the marriage of a layman, and not an instance of clerical marriage.
 In contrast to the Orthodox practice, however, such a married former priest may not apply to be restored to the priestly ministry while his wife is still living.

 Lack of enforcement for celibacy policy

 Despite the Latin Church's historical practice of priestly celibacy, there have been Catholic priests throughout the centuries who have simulated marriage through the practice of concubinage.
 Repeatedly throughout church history, violations of the Catholic celibacy policy have not been grounds for defrocking.

-The Vatican, it was revealed in February 2019, secretly enacted rules to protect the clerical status of Catholic clergy who violated their celibacy policy.
+The Vatican, it was revealed in February 2019, secretly enacted rules to protect the clerical status of Catholic clergy who violated their vow of celibacy.
 One example was shown in the Diocese of Greensburg in Pennsylvania, where a priest in the 1950s maintained his clerical status despite having "married" a 17-year-old girl (whom he had impregnated) by forging the signature of another priest on a marriage certificate only to "divorce" the girl months later.
-In 2012, Kevin Lee, a priest in Australia, revealed that he had maintained his clerical status after being secretly married for a full year and that church leaders were aware of his secret marriage, but disregarded the celibacy policy.
-The same year, former Los Angeles Auxiliary Bishop Gabino Zavala, who did not resign from either his post as Auxiliary Bishop or from the Catholic clergy until revelations that he fathered two children were made public, was implicated by The Los Angeles Times for having "more than a passing relationship" with the mother of his two children, who also had two separate pregnancies.
+In 2012, Kevin Lee, a priest in Australia, revealed that he had maintained his clerical status after being secretly "married" for a full year and that church leaders were aware of his secret "marriage", but disregarded the celibacy policy.
+The same year, former Los Angeles Auxiliary Bishop Gabino Zavala, who did not resign either from his post as Auxiliary Bishop or from the Catholic clergy until revelations that he fathered two children were made public, was implicated by the Los Angeles Times for having "more than a passing relationship" with the mother of his two children, who also had two separate pregnancies.